Acton AOS

 Picture

 Welcome to Acton AOS.
-We are a local Operatic Society in South Cheshire who have been established for nearly 100 years.
+We are a local Operatic Society in South Cheshire who have been established for over 100 years.
 We were originally set up in 1920 to provide funds for local charities who were in urgent need and also to develop local musical and dramatic talent of the area.
-Now nearly 100 years later we are still providing the local area with high quality entertainment and helping aspiring performers - young and less young - achieve their dreams of performing on stage.
-This website will be updated regularly with the latest News, Shows and Events.
-Also we will be continually updating the Past Shows Page as we have a LOT of history to bring up to date and share on the web.
+Now over 100 years later we are still providing the local area with high quality entertainment and helping aspiring performers - young and less young - achieve their dreams of performing on stage.

 Picture